Home Sweet Home

 Reptiles ~ We have quite a few reptiles here.
-Our snakes include Rattle Snakes (at least 2 varieties), most of which have evolved here to be totally unable to rattle; Gopher Snakes who are patterned just like a rattle snake; Garter Snake's of many varieties; King Snake's which can be black and white ~ quite attractive; the Ring Neck's mentioned earlier; Rosy and Rubber Boas; and others.
-The lizards come as common as the Alligator Lizard, and as beautiful as the Western Fence lizard, which is a deep, deep turquoise on it's belly.
-And there are some electric blue skinks that have to be seen to be believed!
+Our snakes include Rattlesnakes, most of which have evolved here to be totally unable to rattle; Gopher Snakes who are patterned just like a rattlesnake; Garter Snakes of many varieties; King Snakes which can be black and white ~ quite attractive; the Ring Necks mentioned earlier; Rosy and Rubber Boas; and others.
+The lizards come as common as Alligator Lizards, and as beautiful as the Western Fence lizard, which is a deep, deep turquoise on it's belly.
+We also have some electric blue skinks that have to be seen to be believed!

 Birds ~ Our birds need to be divided into groups, I think.
 Birds of Prey ~ I am especially fond of our owls.
-We have pairs of Spotted Owls that live in the trees near our house, and also further afield.
+We have pairs of Spotted Owls that live in the trees near our house, and also farther afield.
 They watch our dogs, and us, with great interest, and fly at head level through the trees unerringly!
 We get one new baby, per pair, every other year.
 The little Screech Owls have needed saving from having been stunned by cars at night more than once, and are only about 6"-8" tall.
 Wemby is our Golden Eagle.
 He nests in a tree upon a tall hill, and flies over our meadows and creek to hunt.
-Eagles fly much further up than some other birds, and can sometimes be seen only as specks in the sky next to the Turkey Vultures, which are as beautiful in flight as an Eagle, and nearly as large.
+Eagles fly much farther up than some other birds, and can sometimes only be seen as specks in the sky next to the Turkey Vultures, which are large birds which are nearly as beautiful in flight as an Eagle.
 Also, we have Osprey's, Kite's, Cooper's Hawks, Lesser and Greater Red Tailed Hawks, and others.

 Smaller to Medium Sized Animals ~ Star nosed moles that make the sound of a zipper, Voles, Pack and Wood rats, Field mice, Gray Fox that come near the house on summer evenings to "cry", Opossum's, Martens, Raccoons, Skunks, Coyotes, a beaver, and large Otters that play in the year round creek.